Desktop Banner

 Charity Trustee information requirements

-From 30 June 2025 charities can now submit their charity trustee information through OSCR Online.
+From 30 June 2025 charities have been able to submit their charity trustee information through OSCR Online.
 This is in preparation for the publication of the names of charity trustees from early 2026 under the new Charities (Regulation and Administration) (Scotland) Act 2023.
 Any charity completing a new online annual return created on or after 30 June 2025, will be required to include charity trustee information as part of the submission.
 While this requirement does not apply to online annual returns created before 30 June 2025, OSCR are strongly encouraging all Scottish charities to provide charity trustee details as soon as possible to ensure their compliance with the new legislation.

 At the same time in early 2026, OSCR will begin publishing annual reports and accounts in full on the Scottish Charity Register as they are received.

-The revised guidance reflects two significant updates:
+The guidance reflects two significant updates:

 - Automatic disqualification will also apply to individuals undertaking a senior management function.